ScatterbrainHub/WordCloudApp/README.md

 - Replace `yourusername` with your **GitHub username**.
 - Add a screenshot in the repo (`screenshot.png`).
 - Update Firebase config with **your credentials**.

-Let me know if you need further tweaks! 🚀🔥